nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-05-18-lazyadmin.md

 ---

-Before continuing on with my privilege escalation, I upgraded the simple shell to a fully interactive TTY shell.
+Before continuing on with my privilege escalation, I upgraded the shell to a fully interactive TTY shell.
 This can be done with Python:

 ```
 python -c 'import pty; pty.spawn("/bin/bash")'